authelia/doks/content/en/integration/proxies/nginx-proxy-manager.md

 [NGINX Proxy Manager] is supported by **Authelia**.
 It's a [NGINX] proxy with a configuration UI.

+_**Important:** When using these guides it's important to recognize that we cannot provide a guide for every possible method of deploying a proxy.
+These are guides showing a suggested setup only and you need to understand the proxy configuration and customize it to your needs.
+To-that-end we include links to the official proxy documentation throughout this documentation and in the [See Also](#see-also) section._

 ## UNDER CONSTRUCTION

 While this proxy is supported we don't have any specific documentation for it at the present time.
 Please see the [NGINX integration documentation](nginx.md) for hints on how to configure this.

+## Requirements

+[NGINX Proxy Manager] supports the required [NGINX](nginx.md#requirements) requirements for **Authelia** out-of-the-box.

 ## Forwarded Header Trust